inusedname/PROPTIT/doc-kotlin/buoi12_vi.md

 ### Types of services
 - __Started service__: The service is unbounded to any other components, just itself.
     + __Foreground__ (example: Music App)
     Users want to hear it (Music Playback) as long as they done the job.
 No interceptions should occurs during the experience.
+    + Foreground always has a notification in noti bar since Android 8, however background doesn't have because it has more freedom, easyly to be destroyed.
     + __Background__ (example: Syncing data)
     User doesn't care much about the job, so system has more freedom in managing service.
 Service can be killed, and then be restarted later.
 - __Bound service__: There are other components wants to interact with the service, send request, receive result...
 The service provides an API to another process.
+- __Priority__: Bound > Foreground > Background
+- __Background__: Does not need Activity to lay on.
+It can run by itself.
+- __Bound & Foreground__: Must kill both bound and foreground to kill the service.
 ### Lifecycle
 ![](/doc-kotlin/res/1b404092-6a5e-4525-8ae6-7932f4336e45.jpg)
 ### Note: